 Buoyancy is an upward force exerted by a fluid in direction opposite to a downward force such as gravity and thus it counters (partially or fully) the weight of an object immersed in the fluid.
 Pressure increases with depth due to the weight of the increasing quantity of fluid above it so the further down an object has to push its way, the more resistance it faces.
 This is why if you push an object down slightly and remove your hand, it will float back up due to the greater buoyancy force encountered at the new depth.
 Similarly, the pressure at the bottom of a submerged object is greater than that at the top of the object which results in a pressure difference responsible for the net upward force on the object we call buoyancy force.
 The buoyancy principle was famously discovered by Archimedes and can be stated approximately as such: "Any object, wholly or partially immersed in a fluid, is buoyed up by a force equal to the weight of the fluid displaced by the object".

 The magnitude of the buoyancy force is measured in Newtons and is equivalent to the weight of the fluid displaced by the object, which is also proportional to the pressure difference.
-As result, if a submerged object has greater average density than the fluid it tends to sink ("fall into water"), otherwise the buoyancy force keeps it afloat.
+As a result, if a submerged object has greater average density than the fluid it tends to sink ("fall into water"), otherwise the buoyancy force keeps it afloat.
 Buoyancy exists only as long as there is a force pressing the object into the fluid, e.g. gravity forcing a human body into sea water.
+Using our buoyant force calculator you can compute both the buoyant force and the displaced fluid mass in tons and tonnes.
+When the fluid is water it functions as a water displacement calculator (sea-water density is ~1024 kg/m3, fresh water is ~1000 kg/m3, see the fluid density table).

 Buoyant Force Formula